 Tools and Techniques of the Trade

-Of course, there are hundreds of books that expound various theories on navigating funnels and pipelines and plenty of sales gurus that preach their own brand of motivational good practice, but aside from all of that received wisdom, we recommend partnering up with some great sales software before creating some sales magic of your own.
+Of course, there are hundreds of books that expound various theories on navigating funnels and pipelines and plenty of sales gurus that preach their brand of motivational good practice, but aside from all that received wisdom, we recommend partnering up with some great sales software before creating some sales magic of your own.

 The right sales performance management platform can produce value-rich reports and relevant metrics, which in turn will help your sales teams conquer both funnels and pipelines in style and on target.